 As such, saving and investing are both important pieces of the puzzle.
 Both are critical tools for building wealth and for securing one’s financial future.
 This is why I always advise my clients to do both whenever possible.
-This is because saving and investing are both important and one only outweighs the other in regards to purpose.
+This is because saving and investing are both important, and one only outweighs the other in regard to purpose.

 What this means is that your decision to save or invest your money should be determined by your overall goal.
-There are definitely times when it is better to save than to invest and vise versa.
+There are definitely times when it is better to save than to invest and vice versa.
 But, this is ultimately determined by your individual financial situation.
-Let’s take a look at a few situations in which one option may prove better over the other.
+Let’s take a look at a few situations in which one option may prove better than the other.

 Emergency funds should be stored in a savings account because they are more liquid.
 This means you can easily access your funds in an urgent situation.
 Thus, you don’t have to depend on an upmarket to sell stock shares.

 There are many options for storing money in savings accounts.
 Common savings options include regular savings, high-yield savings, or money market accounts.
 I always recommend accounts with the best interest rates to my clients.
 This way, your funds are earning money when they are dormant.
 They are also easily accessible to you when you need them.

 If you are planning to make a major purchase, timing is very important in determining whether to save or invest.
 If you have less than a year to purchase the item, it may be better to save or purchase a certificate of deposit (CD).
 These are very low-risk, highly liquid options.